Submit an Article Guidelines updatedMay 2020

 If subjects’ personal details are provided, measures should be taken to protect subjects’ identity.
 If photographs are submitted with a manuscript, permission to publish must be obtained in writing from all individuals pictured.
 Measures to conceal the identity of an individual in a photograph, such as placing black bars over the person’s eyes, should not be used.

-Manuscripts should be prepared following the AMA Manual of Style, 10th edition, and spelling should reflect Dorland’s Illustrated Medical Dictionary.
-Manuscripts must be double-spaced, with 1-inch margins.
+Manuscripts should be prepared following the AMA Manual of Style, 11th edition, and spelling should reflect Dorland’s Illustrated Medical Dictionary.

 Manuscript titles should be concise, specific, and informative and should contain the key points of the work.
 Overly general titles, as well as questions and declarative sentences, should be avoided.